jcchan23/CrystalNet/README.md

 `nohup python -u train.py --gpu 0 --seed 0 --data_path ./data/material_project --train_path ./data/material_project --dataset_name band_gap --dataset_type regression --run_fold 1 --metric mae --save_dir ./ckpt/ensemble_band_gap --epochs 200 --init_lr 1e-4 --max_lr 3e-4 --final_lr 1e-4 --no_features_scaling --show_individual_scores > ./log/fold_1_band_gap.log 2>&1`

-where the model will be stored at `./ckpt/ensemble_band_gap`, the training log will be stored at `./log`.
+where the model will be stored at `ckpt/ensemble_band_gap`, the training log will be stored at `log`.

 We also provide a bash script to run all training folds in parallel, please refer to `train_band_gap_*.sh`.

 **Some tips when training the model:**
 1. If you execute the code in the first time, it will generate `train_fold_{args.run_fold}_crystalnet.pickle`, `valid_fold_{args.run_fold}_crystalnet.pickle` and `test_crystalnet.pickle`, which will cost a few of time.
 And it will reload the pickle files when you executing the code for the second time, which help reduce the training time.

-2. Hyperparameters could be found in the `./chemprop/parsing.py`, some key hyperparameters are listed below:
+2. Hyperparameters could be found in the `chemprop/parsing.py`, some key hyperparameters are listed below:
 - `--radius`: The crystal neighbor radius, it will effect the number of neighbor atoms.
 If you revise this parameter, please regenerate the `.pickle` files in the step 1.
 - `--rbf_parameters`: The key parameters for generating the Gaussian basis vectors.
 If you revise this parameter, please regenerate the `.pickle` files in the step 1.
 - `--max_num_neighbors`: The maximum number of neighbors for each atoms.
 If you revise this parameter, please regenerate the `.pickle` files in the step 1.